by Rumi Waite, MBA2021

 If you want a truly global experience, you can’t beat LBS.

 You’re surrounded by people from every corner of the globe.
 Not only is it fun (you’ll try so many cuisines, get exposed to different music styles), but it also broadens your perspective on business, world politics, and education, which I think is invaluable when working for companies that operate on a global scale.

 I have one particular memory that encapsulates LBS really well.
 After a particularly thought-provoking discussion during an ethics class, my stream decided to finish the conversation from class at the local LBS pub, The Windsor.
-I thinks this moment illustrates how engaged the students are here, as well as the way we like to socialize and interact: having conversations over pints in cosy settings.
+I think this moment illustrates how engaged the students are here, as well as the way we like to socialise and interact: having conversations over pints in cosy settings.